sct/overseerr/docs/using-overseerr/users/README.md

 Clicking the **Import Plex Users** button on the **User List** page will fetch the list of users with access to the Plex server from [plex.tv](https://www.plex.tv/), and add them to Overseerr automatically.

 Importing Plex users is not required, however.
-Any user with access to the Plex server can log in to Overseerr even if they have not been imported, and will be assigned the configured [default permissions](../settings/README.md#default-permissions) upon their first login.
+If the [Enable New Plex Sign-In](../settings/README.md#enable-new-plex-sign-in) setting is enabled, any user with access to the Plex server can log in to Overseerr even if they have not been imported.
+New users will be assigned the configured [default permissions](../settings/README.md#default-permissions) upon their first login.

 ### Creating Local Users

-If you would like to grant Overseerr access to a user who doesn't have their own Plex account and/or access to the Plex server, you can manually add them by clicking the **Create Local User** button.
+If you would like to grant Overseerr access to a user who doesn't have their own Plex account and/or access to the Plex server, you can manually add them by clicking the **Create User** button.

 #### Email Address